ShopStyle/cloud-hostnames/README.md

 bash_completion.example file in this repo) and integration with monitoring systems.

-MENTION SALT REACTOR...

-This script was originally written by Charles McLaughlin for PopSugar and was largly influenced by his work at Nextdoor.com.
+This script was written by Charles McLaughlin at PopSugar and was influenced by his work at Nextdoor.com.